-During 2014/15 the Council successful transferred and wound up 34 individual registered charities and transitioned these funds into three new charitable trusts - SBC Welfare Trust, SBC Education Trust and SBC Community Enhancement Trust.
-The Council agreed the governance arrangements for these charitable trusts in May 2015.
-Project work on the reorganisation will continue throughout 2015/16.
+During 2015/16 the Council continued to progress the integration of the remaining Trusts, where possible into the SBC Welfare Trust, SBC Education Trust and SBC Community Enhancement Trust.
+Project work on the reorganisation will continue throughout 2016/17.

 Bridge Homes LLP